markheger/pypi.streamsx.inet/README.md

 Documentation links:
 * http://streamsxinet.readthedocs.io/

+## Version update

+To change the version information of the Python package, edit following files:

+- ./package/docs/source/conf.py
+- ./package/streamsx/inet/\_\_init\_\_.py

+When the development status changes, edit the *classifiers* in

+- ./package/setup.py

+When the documented sample must be changed, change it here:

+- ./package/streamsx/inet/\_\_init\_\_.py
+- ./package/DESC.txt

 ## Test

 ### Streaming Analytics service in IBM Cloud

-Package can be tested with TopologyTester using the [Streaming Analytics](https://www.ibm.com/cloud/streaming-analytics) service.
+Package can be tested with TopologyTester using a local toolkit and launch the job in [Streaming Analytics](https://www.ibm.com/cloud/streaming-analytics) service.

+Ensure that inet toolkit location is part of STREAMS_SPLPATH:

+    export STREAMS_SPLPATH=$STREAMS_INSTALL/toolkits/com.ibm.streamsx.inet

 Run the test with: